Ohio bill targets pranksters making ‘swatting’ calls - NewsBreak

 Currently, someone who makes a swatting call can be slapped with a number of criminal charges: making false alarms, inducing panic, felonious assault or involuntary manslaughter, according to the Ohio Revised Code.

 Making false alarms and inducing panic both begin as first-degree misdemeanors, Ohio law states.
-If physical or economic harm results, however, those punishments are upped to fourth- and fifth-degree felonies, respectively.Youngstown Police arrest two in separate chases
+If physical or economic harm results, however, those punishments are upped to fourth- and fifth-degree felonies, respectively.Bill could change the future of social work in Ohio

 “The behavior it seeks to criminalize is already illegal and already a felony,” Klum said.
 “Adding additional overlapping charges just leads to a confusing criminal code, mistakes in the trial court, and the coercive stacking of charges.”